imrodrigoalves/imrodrigoalves/README.md

 📫 Reach me: [twitter.com/imrodrigoalves](https://twitter.com/imrodrigoalves)

-⚡️ Fun fact: Have been working with computers since I was 8 years old and played games for many hours (Metin2, WoW, LoL, CSGo, RL, GTA V, ...)
+⚡️ Fun fact: Have been working with computers since I was 8 years old and played games for too many hours

 🌱 Always learning